MathildeBlock/MathildeBlock.github.io/Project_intro.markdown

 <iframe src="/births_vs_age.html" width="1100px" height="800px" frameborder="0"></iframe>
 </div>

 One thing that has stayed consistent is the age distribution of the birthing parent.
 Nicely, normally distributed around the age of 30, which makes sense when looking at what age most women are done with their education.
 In this day and age, many don't want to mix their studies with having children.
 For the first time in many years, the opportunities for women in the labor market are very lucrative and it is no longer frowned upon for a woman to choose to go for a higher level of education.
 This is an opportunity taken by many and this could result in the falling number of births.
-Together with the rise in awareness of how babies affect the climate and with so much uncertainty on what the future holds in regards to climate and war, many women are either waiting longer or choosing to be childfree altogether.(https://www.sciencedaily.com/releases/2021/04/210421160016.htm)
+Together with the rise in awareness of how babies affect the climate and with so much uncertainty on what the future holds in regards to climate and war, many women are either waiting longer or choosing to be childfree altogether.
+[ScienceDaily: Why climate change is driving some to skip having kids](https://www.sciencedaily.com/releases/2021/04/210421160016.htm)
 Not to even mention the fall in sperm count and quality in men.
 This combined with all mentioned previously could also be a reason for the higher age of mothers.